ahm-cmd/reminders-spotlight/README.md

 ## Features

-- **Spotlight-style entry** — a centered floating panel on ⌥Space, with a pop-in animation.
+- **Spotlight-style entry**: A centered floating panel on ⌥Space, with a pop-in animation.
-- **Natural language** — "Call mom tomorrow 9am !!" sets the due date, time, and priority automatically; tags are recognized too.
+- **Natural language**: "Call mom tomorrow 9am !!" sets the due date, time, and priority automatically; tags are recognized too.
-- **`@` list shortcuts** — define your own in *Settings → Shortcuts* (e.g. `@p` → Personal).
+- **`@` list shortcuts**: Define your own in *Settings → Shortcuts* (e.g. `@p` → Personal).
 Typing the shortcut routes the reminder to that list and disappears from the text.
-- **Move to browse, type to write** — nudge the mouse and the panel expands to show all your reminders; start typing and it collapses back so you can focus on the new one.
+- **Move to browse, type to write**: Nudge the mouse and the panel expands to show all your reminders; start typing and it collapses back so you can focus on the new one.
-- **Menu-bar dropdown** — toggle which lists are shown, open settings, or quit.
+- **Menu-bar dropdown** allows you to toggle which lists are shown, open settings, or quit the application.
 - **Quick checkmark** confirmation when a reminder is saved.

 ## Building